schooltool-project/schooltool-book/source/cas.rst

 Restart SchoolTool::

-    $ sudo /etc/init.d/schooltool-2009 restart
+    $ sudo service schooltool restart

-SchoolTool should redirect logins to your CAS server.
+SchoolTool should now redirect logins to your CAS server.